Exploring Agumbe Rainforests with KCRE | Learning Adventures in Nature’s Classroom- II | Finale

-When Priyanka, Program manager at KCRE, and I spoke a promise was made regarding Aarshia’s internship with KCRE.
+When Priyanka, Program manager at KCRE, and I spoke a promise was made regarding Aarshia’s internship with KCRE in the Agumbe rainforests.

 “To let Aarshia explore the forests on her own.”
 Yet, a parent was to accompany her to Agumbe, as she just turned sixteen.